yash77423/Orinson_Technologies_ML_WI/README.md

 ## 🎯 Why I Chose This Internship

 I’ve always been fascinated by Artificial Intelligence and Data Science, and this internship offers the perfect platform to deepen my knowledge and practical skills.
-Over the course of this program, I’ll be working on **real-world machine learning projects**, developing predictive models, analyzing data, and exploring the latest algorithms in the field. 🤖📊
+Over the course of this program, I’ll be working on **real-world Machine Learning projects**, developing predictive models, analyzing data, and exploring the latest algorithms in the field. 🤖📊

 ### 🔍 **Key Areas I'll Be Exploring:**
 - **Data Preprocessing**: Cleaning and organizing data for analysis.